sbastidasr/Notebooks/js.md

 ### Public methods

-- method that uses this to access an object
+-method that uses this to access an object
-- can be reused with many 'classes'
+-can be reused with many 'classes'

 ```js
 function(string) { //can be used with any object